ingridnunes/bdi4jade/README.md

 Check out the new release notes:

-* Implementation of the UtilityBasedBDIAgent, which is an agent that uses the UtilityBasedPlanSelectionStrategy to select plans.
+* Implementation of the `UtilityBasedBDIAgent`, which is an agent that uses the `UtilityBasedPlanSelectionStrategy` to select plans.
 It uses other concepts as soft goals and plan contributions.
 See the template for learning how to use it.
 * Implementation of the management of nested capabilities.
 Goals can be dispatched in plans within the scope of a capability, so that only the plans of that capability or its children will be considered to achieve the goal.
 * New examples provided
   * Hello World example